Flood sacks over 100 families in Yobe

 - 0

-Over 100 people in Jajimaji, Karasuwa Local Government Area of Yobe, have been rendered homeless by flood that took over the area after a heavy down pour, newsmen report.
+Over 100 people in Jajimaji, Karasuwa Local Government Area of Yobe, have been rendered homeless by flood that took over the area after a heavy down pour, the News Agency of Nigeria (NAN) reports.

 “The flood was caused by a torrential downpour which happened Saturday morning and lasted for several hours.